AquaticInformatics/aquarius-field-data-framework/src/FieldVisitHotFolderService/Readme.md

 - Move files
 - Create any `Processing`, `Uploaded`, `Partial`, `Archive`, or `Failed` subfolders as needed.

+**Note:** When running as a Windows service, the service's configured "Log On" property is the account which must have these granted permissions.

+### Simpler configurations are easier to secure

 In its simplest configuration, where you only explicitly specify the root `/HotFolderPath=` option and allow other subfolders to be created as needed, then you can usually grant the "Full control" permission for the `/HotFolderPath` and its subfolders and the system will work as expected.

-**Note:** When running as a Windows service, the service's configured "Log On" property is the account which must have these granted permissions.

 ## Adding the local plugins